UviDTE-UviSpace/uvispace-documentation/Hardware.rst

 Quartus II part
 ^^^^^^^^^^^^^^^

-- **Camera Controller:** It is in charge of the camera configuration, RAW data capture from the camera and data conversion from RAW to RGB and grayscale.
-There are 4 buses of 10 bits each: one for each RGB channel and one more for gray scale channel.
+- **Camera Controller:** It is in charge of the camera configuration, RAW data capture from the camera and data conversion from RAW to RGB and greyscale.
+There are 4 buses of 10 bits each: one for each RGB channel and one more for grey scale channel.

 - **Sensor Controller:** it implements the image processing for the detection of robots marked by red triangles, using therefore only the red channel from the Camera Controller.
 The output of the algorithm are the x and y coordinates of the 4 points defining the square that encloses each triangle. *X* and *Y* are 12 bit buses and are sent to the trackers.
-Another output is the RGB and gray images that are stored to SDRAM memory through the SDRAM controller.
+Another output is the RGB and grey images that are stored to SDRAM memory through the SDRAM controller.

 - **SDRAM Controller:** it controls the 128MB SDRAM memory in the board.